-The Mac owner who has already helped themselves by having and taking regular Time Machine backups just in case of a drive failure or
+The Mac owner who has already helped themselves by having and taking regular Time Machine backups just in case of a drive failure.

 What you want to do now is have a copy of the files on that external hard drive just in case essentially backup external hard drive to another external hard drive on a Mac.

-If you don't know how to take a Time Machine backup to an external hard drive I tell you how to do that in my article on the site.
+If you don’t know how to take a simple Time Machine backup to an external hard drive you can learn how at this link.
 How to backup to an external hard drive.

-1. When you have all your files and photos or videos on your internal hard drive then that becomes a single point of failure.
+1. When you’ve all your files and photos or videos on your internal hard drive then that becomes a single point of failure.

 So then you get yourself the best external hard drive you can find so you can take another backup.